-A disk drive is damaged
+- A disk drive is damaged - The disk drive has not been formatted with the 512B/block parameter

-The disk drive has not been formatted with the 512B/block parameter proceed.
+After selecting the desired device and confirming the operation, the low-level format will proceed.
 Under normal circumstances, it is both unnecessary and inadvisable to perform low-level formatting.
 Executing this utility will erase all information on the drive.